& OTHER THEMES

 ACEDIA: Means inertia, cynicism, refusal to begin new things.
 The Soul closes down through tiredness.
 The opposite of this is ZEAL - energy, intense experience resting in the beauty of things.
 Falling in love with everything, life, earth, trees, land, water, sky.

 AVARICE: Greed for gain; knows no limits and extends to infinity.
 Infinity i.e. Spirit (Thomas Aquinas).
 Heart must be fed by the mind in order to love everyday.
 Mind, heart, and imagination instead of stocks, bonds and power is the path to the spirit.
-Love lasts -- stocks, well, you saw what happened to powerful corporations in the united States when ambition and greed overtook a more reasoned approach!!
-How about the current recession when once secure middle-class people are being forced out of their homes due to job loss.
+Love lasts -- stocks, well, you saw what happened to powerful corporations when ambition and greed overtook a more reasoned approach!!
+How about economic recessions that causes once secure middle-class people to be forced out of their homes due to job loss.

-ADDICTION: When lust takes over, such power holds the soul in a vise-like grip and narrows our personal horizons.
+ADDICTION: When lust takes over it holds the soul in a vise-like grip and narrows our personal horizons.
 Joy expands the heart.
 Without it there is no zeal, energy.
-There must a return of the fire to be Warriors of Peace.
+We must return to the drum as Warriors of Peace.

 DESPAIR: Lose hope and often self-destruction and violence towards self and others is the result.